Scripts

 except that the above code can be written only for a fixed number of

-elements.
-By default, i is 1 and j is the length of the list, as
+is the length of the list, as

 defined by the length operator (see §2.5.5).